If you think gamification is just about putting badges into your courses, then this is the book is for you.

 Kapp brings great passion to this topic and has written on using games and learning before in his 2007 book Gadgets, Games and Gizmos for Learning.
 His newest offering takes it to another level, going deep into game and learning theory as well as offering practical tips for getting started.

-We were particularly interested in this practical element and read this book with a focus on what it takes to build games within organizations.
+We were particularly interested in this practical element and read this book with a focus on what it takes to build games within organisations.

 Does your team have a game face?

-Kapp then goes on to talk about the need for animators, music/sound technician, and other specialized roles.
+Kapp then goes on to talk about the need for animators, music/sound technician, and other specialised roles.

 Now all that said, we think Kapp was talking more about the design and development of larger scale games.
 Adding more simple game-like elements to a program may not require such a deep set of skills.
 But just because you can add a touch of gamification to an elearning experience doesn’t mean that’s always the right thing to do.
 It’s easier to overdesign than to keep it simple and honest and focus on getting the messages and experience right for the learner.